misspellted/rv-cc-test-jg/README.md

 Selenium WebDriver's.
 A similarly constructed text file provided as an argument to the program will suffice.

-* * Note: Any similarly constructed text file providing the properties MUST provide the `webdriver` property, as that is used to check to see if a known factory can support the desired WebDriver.
+  - Note: Any similarly constructed text file providing the properties MUST provide the `webdriver` property, as that is used to check to see if a known factory can support the desired WebDriver.

-* Depending on the WebDriver desired to run the Selenium tests, you may need some external programs that I could not identify as being used as a dependency;
-for an example of this, see the `firefox.properties` file in the companion repository, specifically the `webdriver.gecko.driver` property.
+* Depending on the WebDriver desired to run the Selenium tests, you may need some external programs that I could not identify as being usable as a dependency; for an example of this, see the `firefox.properties` file in the companion repository, specifically the `webdriver.gecko.driver` property.

 ## Compilation